Wide field beamformed observation with MeerKAT: Multi-beam observations with MeerKAT

 The tiling and delay pipeline used in \textsc{Mosaic} is shown in Figure \ref{fig:beamforming_procedure} and is described below: \begin{itemize} \item \textbf{Beam shape simulation:} FBFUSE retrieves the observer requests and provides \textsc{Mosaic} with the desired epoch of observation, the current MeerKAT array configuration and the observing frequency.
 Using these, \textsc{Mosaic} simulates the PSF at the array phase centre accordingly.
-A beam model is constructed by fitting ellipses to the contours of the PSF at different response levels. \item \textbf{Tiling generation:} FBFUSE retrieves one or more predefined tiling configurations requested by the observer which include the number of beams in each tiling, the shape of the tiling boundary, their overlap or the boundary size and the central position of the tiling.
+A beam model is constructed by fitting ellipses to the contours of the PSF at different response levels. \item \textbf{Tiling generation:} FBFUSE retrieves one or more predefined tiling configurations requested by the observer which include the number of beams in each tiling, the shape of the tiling boundary, their overlap ratio or the boundary size and the central position of the tiling.
 As noted above, for an optimal gain response the beams should be tiled around the array boresight where the directional gain of the antennas is maximised.
 However, for more flexibility, \textsc{Mosaic} supports the generation of an arbitrary number of off-boresight tilings to support observations in which there are multiple extended sources of interest within the telescope FoV.
 With the requested tiling configurations, \textsc{Mosaic} derives the corresponding semi-axes and the orientation angle from the beam model and generates a set of beam positions in equatorial coordinates.
-At this stage, the observer may also specify independently tracking beams not in a tiling to cover known point sources within the FoV. \item \textbf{Delay polynomial generation:} For each of the beam coordinates $b_i$ generated in the preceding step, the geometric delay terms $d_{b_i}(t)$, are calculated .
+At this stage, the observer may also specify independently tracking beams not in a tiling to cover known point sources within the FoV. \item \textbf{Delay polynomial generation:} For each of the beam coordinates $b_i$ generated in the preceding step, the geometric delay terms $d_{b_i}(t)$, are calculated.
 Additionally, the geometric delay to the array phase centre, $d_{\circ}(t)$, is calculated.
 As the data received by FBFUSE have already undergone delay correction to the array phase centre, it is the differential delay between each beam position and array phase centre, $\delta d_{b_i}(t) = d_{b_i}(t) - d_{\circ}(t)$, that is required by FBFUSE to produce coherent beams.
 The delay values, $\delta d_{b_i}(t)$, are calculated for each beam and a first order polynomial is fit to the values.
-The validity time of the delay polynomial depends on the maximum distance between the array phase centre and a FBFUSE beam.
-In practice, FBFUSE periodically invokes \textsc{Mosaic} to calculate new polynomials which are evaluated inside the beamformer to produce weights. \end{itemize}
+FBFUSE periodically invokes \textsc{Mosaic} to calculate new polynomials which are evaluated inside the beamformer to produce and update weights.
+The minimal weight update interval (MWUI) is defined as the length of the time before the position error of the beam caused by the rotation of the earth, becomes as large as 1\% of the diameter of the beam (corresponding to a 0.028\% loss of sensitivity for a Gaussian beam).
+The length of MWUI is shorter if the distance between the beam and the boresight is larger and the size of the beam is smaller.
+Therefore, MWUI is calculated considering the beam is formed at the edge of the primary beam with the longest baseline (7697.58 meters).
+The value of MWUI is 481 ms for the abovementioned situation, while in a practical MeerKAT observation, 100 ms is used to compensate for the change of the beam shape during the interval.
+In the meantime, the delay polynomial is produced in every 2 seconds. \end{itemize}